pyromage/pizza-shop/TEST-INSTRUCTIONS.md

-# Testing Instructions for MillBrook Pizza Website
+# Testing Instructions for Millbrook Pizza Website

-This document provides instructions for testing the MillBrook Pizza website locally to identify and fix any issues.
+This document provides instructions for testing the Millbrook Pizza website locally to identify and fix any issues.

 ## Manual Testing